igearfs/mirth_connect_docker/README.md

   - Mirth Connect 1
   - Mirth Connect 2
 - **PostgreSQL**: Database backend for both Mirth Connect instances.
-  - The postgres has 2 databases and schemas in it..
-Please see startup_files/postgres-init/mc-postgres-init.sql
+  - The PostgreSQL instance has two databases and schemas.
+See `startup_files/postgres-init/mc-postgres-init.sql`.
-  - If heavy load you can break this up and drop stunnel in front of each docker-compose
+  - Under heavy load, you can separate components and deploy **Stunnel** in front of each `docker-compose` setup.
-  - Also if you need to the postgres+citus database is set to master so you can add more nodes.
+  - The PostgreSQL + Citus database is set to **master**, allowing additional nodes to be added if needed.
+- **Moved Docker passwords and ports to the `.env` file.**

+⚠️ **Please change the default passwords before deploying to production.**

 ## Flow